 The e-Directive provision (39) says: Market participants engaged in the aggregation are likely to play an important role as intermediaries between customer groups and the market.
 Thus, the right of all customers to be free to purchase aggregation services is clearly defined on e-Directive: Art.
 13 (1) & Art.15 (2 a), the same happens with fair participation of aggregators in the balancing markets (e-Regulation: Art.
-3 (j)), and demand response through aggregators have the right to enter electricity markets without the consent of other market participants.
+3 (j)), and demand response through aggregation is promoted together with a defined framework which clearly states that aggregators have the right to enter electricity markets without the consent of other market participants.